manu-pc/deltarune-en-galego/README.md

 - extract into the **DELTARUNE** steam directory
   (this can be accessed from steam by selecting “browse local files” in the game options)
 - replace all files when prompted
-- when launching the game, a **language config** option should appear, allowing you to switch to galician
+- when launching chapter 1, a **config** option should appear, allowing you to switch to galician

 ### legal notes